Hamburger

 Free movement of employees for all countries of the EEA.
 An employer based in Slovakia who employs an EU citizen is obliged to inform the competent Office of Labor, Social Affairs and Family about the employment relationship.

-In general, an employer based in Slovakia that wants to employ a third country national must inform the competent Office of Labor, Social Affairs and Family about the vacant position and intention to employ a third-country national.
+In general, an employer based in Slovakia that wants to employ a 3rd country national must inform the competent Office of Labor, Social Affairs and Family about the vacant position and intention to employ a third-country national.
 Only where the vacancy cannot be filled by a Slovak citizen or EU citizen, the Slovak employer may employ a third-country national.
 A residence permit for the purpose of employment is required.

 South Africa